mvantellingen/localshop/docs/contributing.rst

 ############

 Want to contribute with Localshop?
 Great!
 We really appreciate your help.
-But before digging into your new fluffy-next-millionaine-feature code keep in mind that you **MUST** follow this guide to get your pull requests approved.
+But before digging into your new fluffy-next-millionaire-feature code keep in mind that you **MUST** follow this guide to get your pull requests approved.